johnstonskj/rust-rdftk/rdftk_core/README.md

 **Version 0.1.14**

-* Removed stand-alone named model.graph.
+* Removed stand-alone named graph.
 * Added DataSet as a way to associate names to graphs.
 * Renamed CachingGraph to ValueFactory and made stand-alone.